Jackv4848/IMS213Tuesday_Demo/README.md

 # IMS213Tuesday_Demo
-Demo repo clone up and down
+Demo of repo clone up and down